 - Settlement – a trust created during the lifetime of a Settlor (in tax rules a settlement can be created on death)

-Within most trusts there is a power of appointment.
-The use of this power depends upon the wording of the power itself.
+Within some trusts, there is a power of appointment.
+This is an express power and its use depends upon the wording of the power itself.
 Most commonly this power allows the trustees to give a beneficiary a life interest or to remove one.
 These powers must be exercised in the correct way and require a legal document to be signed to ensure the trustees’ actions are legally binding.

-Another common power is a power of advancement.
-This allows the trustees to advance money to a beneficiary or for their benefit, for example to pay school fees.
+Another common power is a power of advancement which may be statutory or express.
+This allows the trustees to apply money or assets to a beneficiary or for their advancement or benefit, for example to help establish a beneficiary in life such as by funding the cost of education.
 There are limitations on this power and every time the trustees consider whether or not to exercise this careful consideration must be taken.